ghiacciolodev/Visual-Project-Manager/README.md

 nothing in the server log, and the explanation only in the browser console.

+A fourth value joined them later and is not an address: whether this instance is the public demo.
+It turns on the standing notice that the accounts are shared and the data does not survive the day, which is true of one deployment and false of every other copy of this application, so it belongs in the same file for the same reason the addresses do.

 Two details make it work rather than merely exist.
 The OIDC settings go through a `StsConfigHttpLoader`, so the library waits for the fetch itself rather than needing values at provider-construction time.
 And